 Mercy is another client I’ll always remember!
 She’s all grown up and moved across the country now, but this goofy cross-eyed photo is still one of my favorites when I need a laugh!

-It’s also hanging in my office, and clients love to refer to it when talking about expression and making sure I capture their personalities.
+This senior picture is still in my “current faves” collection because I love to refer to it when talking about expression and making sure I capture their personalities.
 No doubt about it, Mercy has personality to spare, and it shows up perfectly in this picture!

 Make Your Shoot Memorable

 There are a few things you can focus on before your senior picture photo shoot to ensure you get the true-to-you, expressive pictures that people will be talking about for years to come: